FriendsOfSymfony/FOSElasticaBundle/Resources/doc/types.md

 but in some cases you might want to run an external service or call a property on the object to see if it should be indexed.

-A property, `indexable_callback` is provided under the type configuration that lets you configure this behaviour which will apply for any automated watching for changes and for a repopulation of an index.
+A property, `is_indexable_callback` is provided under the type configuration that lets you configure this behaviour which will apply for any automated watching for changes and for a repopulation of an index.